NsamaX/nzt-production-report/README.md

-This README describes the nzt-production-report web application. nzt-production-report
 This web application is designed to manage and report on the production line operations for Nozomi Company.
 It provides comprehensive functionalities to monitor and analyze manufacturing output.
 Key Features
  * Production Quantity Reporting: Generates detailed reports on the quantity of various models produced within the production line.